 By mid-June, the herring show up at the Valdez City Dock, and anglers can be found jigging small strands of multiple hooks.

 In June, opportunities for Dolly Varden are good to fair throughout Prince William.
 Dolly fishing should become excellent as Dollies follow the salmon into the lakes and streams.
 Try targeting Dollies by presenting them with a dry fly at the water's edge, or casting a lure with some silver flash to imitate salmon fry and smolt.

-Sport Fish Division stocks rainbow trout in Blueberry Lake and Ruth Pond near Valdez.
-Grayling are stocked in Thompson Lake near Valdez.
+The Sport Fish Division stocks rainbow trout in Blueberry Lake, Thompson Lake, and Ruth Pond near Valdez.
+Grayling were also historically stocked in Thompson Lake.

 Only artificial, unbaited lures may be used in fresh waters until June 15.
 Also, fishing for cutthroat trout is closed from April 15- June 14 to protect spawning trout.
 Once fishing opens June 15, fishing should be good throughout the Sound.
-The bag limit for trout in all waters other than the Special Management Area is 2 trout per day, 2 in possession of which only one per day and in possession may be greater than 20 inches in length, all trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.
+The bag limit for trout in all waters is 2 trout per day, 2 in possession of which only one per day and in possession may be greater than 20 inches in length, all trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.

 Shrimp fishing is open until September 15th.
 Shrimp are primarily found in deep waters and often in inlets that have glacial inputs.
 Shrimp will begin to move into deeper waters as the fall season progresses.